Santosh2101/Namma-Yatri/README.md

 Trips vs Duration: A line chart displaying the count of trips against their duration.

-Trips vs Fare: A line chart showing the relationship between trip count and fare amount.
+Fare vs Duration: A line chart showing the relationship between Duration and fare amount.

-Trips vs Duration by Assembly: A detailed breakdown of trip duration by assembly region.
+Distance vs Duration by Assembly: A detailed breakdown of trip duration by assembly region.

 Assembly-wise Analysis: A table summarizing the number of searches, quotes, and estimates by assembly region.